 For our customers in the automotive industry, this position is highly valuable.
 The same goes for big-name manufacturers of construction and agricultural machines, too, who are also going through radical change.
 All of them find a partner in us who caters to their shifting needs in ever shorter intervals – speedily, flexibly, and with precise specialization.

 Made in Europe

 The documentary “Made in Europe” shows that Europe’s transition to climate neutrality can go hand in hand with a cleantech-based re-industrialisation.
 The film’s presenter, Dr. Peter Tom Jones, undertakes a road trip in the Nordic countries and visits also Valmet Automotive both in Salo and in Uusikaupunki in search of best practices in battery production and EV assembly.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.

 Volatile markets –

 The more volatile a market within the automotive industry is, the more stable the players have to be who want to stand out.
-With a history of success going back over 50 years, with strong shareholders and, last but not least, with a consistent future-driven management under CEO Olaf Bongwald, Valmet Automotive is standing on secure, stable and smart ground.
+With a history of success going back for more than 50 years, with strong shareholders and a future-driven management, Valmet Automotive is standing on secure, stable and smart ground.

 This is seen best in our new battery factory in Salo, Finland, which we have set up in the former Nokia headquarters.
 Powerfully symbolic for the future – under the banner of electric mobility.